Zygoma reduction plasty: Surgery methods and techniques

-Osteotomy Method
+Osteotomy method

-The osteotomy method is based on an individual’s bone structure.
+The osteotomy method is based on an individual's bone structure.
 There is the standard L-shaped Osteotomy method, the High L-shaped osteotomy method (link), High L-shaped osteotomy with orbital rim shaving and High L-shaped osteotomy with tripod osteotomy.
 High L-shaped osteotomy zygoma reduction provides the most precise level of osteotomy, with the least amount of scarring.

-Surgery Approach
+Surgical approaches

 Zygoma reduction surgical approach can be divided into two types, external or intraoral approach.
 External approach requires incision made externally, which will cause visible scarring.
 Intraoral approach is the most favored approach as the incision site will be hidden inside the mouth.
 For some cases, both an intraoral and external approach is required to achieve maximum shaving of the zygomatic body and arch.

-Intraoral Approach
+Intraoral approach

 Onizuka et al. introduced zygoma reduction surgery using the intraoral approach in 1983.
 The High L-shaped osteotomy technique also uses an intraoral approach.
 The incision is made on the lateral edge of the infraorbital rim to access the zygomatic bone.

-Preauricular Approach
+Preauricular approach

 Preauricular approach requires an incision to be made on the sideburns to access the zygomatic arch.
 Based on the zygoma shape and classification, the surgeon can ascertain whether intraoral and preauricular approach are both required to sufficiently decrease the zygoma protrusion.

-Surgery Tools
+Surgical tools

-“Double bladed” reciprocating saw is used for this procedure to produce symmetric osteotomy.
+"Double bladed" reciprocating saw is used for this procedure to produce symmetric osteotomy.
 The saws come in different sizes ranging from two to 7 millimeters.
 Pre-bent titanium plates and screws are used to fixate the zygoma bone and arch in its new position.